clairedavid/ml_in_hep/_sources/week2/NN1_modelRep.md

 to get the remaining probability in the last outcome possible (but bare in mind that perceptrons do not output probabilities).

 ### Limitation and... abandon
 It turned out that perceptrons disappointed researchers.
 The main limitation: perceptrons can only solve linearly separable data.
-In other words, it can classify the data if only one can draw a line (or plane with 3 inputs) sparating the two classes.
+In other words, it can classify the data if only one can draw a line (or plane with 3 inputs) separating the two classes.
 While perceptrons can successfully perform the basic logical computations (also called 'gates') __AND__, __OR__ and __NOT__, it is incapable of solving the trivial __XOR__ problem:

 ```{figure} ../images/lec05_2_andorxor.png